Canada clears Johnson & Johnson vaccine, first to approve 4 | Health

 Canada clears Johnson & Johnson vaccine, first to approve 4

-Canada has pre-purchased 10 million Johnson & Johnson doses, with options to buy another 28 million.
-It was not immediately clear when Canada would get its first shipment.
+Prime Minister Justin Trudeau said Canada has an agreement with Johnson & Johnson for 10 million doses before September.
+It was not immediately clear when Canada would get its first shipments of those.
+But Trudeau announced Pfizer would deliver an additional 1.5 million doses to Canada in March and another 1 million doses ahead of schedule in both April and May.

-"This is the fourth vaccine to deemed safe by Canada's health experts — and with millions of doses already secured, we're one stop closer to defeating this virus," Prime Minister Justin Trudeau tweeted.
-The U.S. approved Johnson and Johnson last month.
-The U.S. Food and Drug Administration said J&J's vaccine offers strong protection against what matters most: serious illness, hospitalizations and death.

-One dose was 85% protective against the most severe COVID-19 illness in a massive study that spanned three continents — protection that remained strong even in countries such as South Africa, where the variants of most concern are spreading.
-J&J also is seeking authorization for emergency use of its vaccine in Europe and from the World Health Organization.
+"We are working to get doses to Canadians as quickly as possible," Trudeau said.
+The US approved Johnson and Johnson last month.
+The US Food and Drug Administration said J&J's vaccine offers strong protection against what matters most: serious illness, hospitalisations and death.
+One dose was 85% protective against the most severe COVID-19 illness in a massive study that spanned three continents - protection that remained strong even in countries such as South Africa, where the variants of most concern are spreading.
+J&J also is seeking authorisation for emergency use of its vaccine in Europe and from the World Health Organization.
 The company aims to produce about 1 billion doses globally by the end of the year.
 Last month, the island nation of Bahrain became the first to clear its use.

 The vaccine shortage is so acute in Canada that provincial governments are now saying they will extend the interval between the two doses of Pfizer, Moderna and AstraZeneca vaccines to four months rather than three to four weeks so they can quickly inoculate more people.